You are here:

 In light of the above caution, if you have a dog in the house be sure the plant is out of the dog's reach.
 As for cats, you would need to be very vigilant since cats have the ability to climb and have a tendency to chew on house plants.

-Avocado plants may be started from the seed in an ordinary avocado you buy from the store.
+Avocado plants may be started from the seed of an ordinary avocado you buy from the store.
 There are several popular methods to start the seed.

 Pierce the seed with toothpicks around the middle of the seed (or you can use forks) and then suspend it (pointed end up) over a glass or jar of water.
 Keep the bottom of the seed submerged in water.